kratman/ZOModel/README.md

 ### Introduction

 This is a simple set of programs I wrote to simulate a zombie outbreak over time.
 This was just for fun and is not a realistic model.

+Currently, two different models are availible in this repository.
+ZOModel is for small populations of humans and zombies (e.g. an infested town).
+ZOMlog is for large scale populations (e.g. countries and planets).

 Recommended packages:
 ```